lhch9550/who_delegates_to_ai/README.md

-# Replication Data and Code
+# Who Delegates to AI - Replication Data and Code

 Replication material for *Who Delegates to AI?
 Evidence from Agent Configurations in GitHub*.
 The repository contains one occupation-level dataset and a single notebook that